Hohn

 What role did commercial diving play?

 I hit a point in my recreational diving career where I wanted to learn new skills and commercial diving was the answer.
-It enabled me to make a good living but also continue my passion to work as a diver.
+It enabled me to make a good living from my passion for diving.

 Are you still a commercial diver?